Skip to main content

 Intermediate

-To truly appreciate the distinct yet convergent paths of and Therapy (TRT), we must examine the specific biological mechanisms they trigger.
+To truly appreciate the distinct yet convergent paths of lifestyle intervention and Testosterone Replacement Therapy (TRT), we must examine the specific biological mechanisms they trigger.
 Both approaches aim to improve cardiovascular health, and they achieve this by influencing a set of shared physiological pathways.
 The key is to understand how each one sends its signals through the body’s complex communication network to produce a therapeutic effect on the heart and blood vessels.

 Lifestyle as a Metabolic Reprogramming Tool